As Russia’s war grinds on, is global support for Ukraine waning?

 What are the implications of Slovakia’s election result?

-The developments have stirred talk of a global shift in sentiment towards supporting Ukraine as the war grinds on, more than a year and a half after it began.
+These developments have stirred talk of a global shift in sentiment towards supporting Ukraine as the war grinds on, more than a year and a half after it began.

-These recent developments could signal that several allies are ready for a “pragmatic solution” to the end of the war, Teona Lavrelashvili, an analyst at the European Politics Centre, told Al Jazeera.
+According to Teona Lavrelashvili, an analyst at the European Politics Centre, they could signal that several allies are ready for a “pragmatic solution” to the end of the war,.

-But Kyiv will be “worried but not panicking” by the growing sense that some traditional allies have “fallen out of step”, according to Sean Hanley, an associate professor in Comparative Central and East European Politics at University College London.
+But Kyiv will be “worried but not panicking” by the growing sense that some traditional allies have “fallen out of step”, said Sean Hanley, an associate professor in Comparative Central and East European Politics at University College London.

 Fico still needs to form a coalition, but the pro-Kremlin, anti-Kyiv rhetoric that saw his party win marked a significant departure from Slovakia’s position since the start of the war.
 As recently as April, Slovak President Zuzana Caputova travelled to Kyiv in what had been a then-routine show of support.